 Short-term State borrowing in anticipation of revenues is permitted under AS 43.08.010.
-RAN's may be issued and renewed from time to time, but must be structured to mature and paid off before fiscal year end.
+Although not utilized for the last 40 years, RAN's may be issued and renewed from time to time, but must be structured to mature and paid off before fiscal year end.
 The full faith, credit, resources, and taxing power of the State are pledged to the payment of RAN's.
-There are no State RAN's currently issued or outstanding.
 The use of RANs should be undertaken only if the transaction costs plus interest on the debt are less than the cost of internal financing, or available cash is insufficient to meet working capital requirements.